RequiDev/ReModCE/README.md

 * ESP/Player Highlighting (Not usable in Game/Club worlds)
 * Wireframe ESP (Players, Pickups, World) (Not usable in Game/Club worlds)
 * Third Person (Not usable in Game/Club worlds)
-* Small UI adjustments like adding a "Paste" button to input popups.
+* Small UI adjustments like adding a "Paste" button to input popups
 * FBT Calibration Saver as already seen at [RequiDev/FBTSaver](https://github.com/RequiDev/FBTSaver)
+* Teleport to other players (Not usable in Game/Club worlds)
+* Media Controls which syncs with your Spotify
+* Quickly restart in either desktop or VR and automatically teleport to back where you were.
+* Copy your current instance join link or join others by using a join link
+* Keep track of your visited instances with Instance History
+* Not sure if you have already joined an instance?
+Instance Dejavu will put an icon on instances you have visited before
+* Automatically adjusts VRChat News to be collapsible or hide it completely
+* Small utilities like disabling chairs in any world, copying user/avatar id and having confirmations for portals

 ## Hotkeys
 * CTRL + F = Noclip